 Earning valuable experience during your college career is an asset on your resume.
-Internships and fellowships as well as part-time and eventually full-time work are great stepping-stones as you advance forward in your desired industry and sector.
+Internships and fellowships, as well as part-time and eventually full-time work, are great stepping-stones as you advance forward in your desired industry and sector.

 Internships are temporary positions for students or recent graduates that provide the opportunity to learn and gain hands-on experience related to your individual career goals and/or field of study.
 There are many benefits in pursuing an internship including valuable workplace experience, learning from professionals, meeting new contacts and testing your "fit" in a field.
-Find additional internship information about where Brandeis students have interned on the Brandeis Internship Exchange (BIX).

 Jobs come in many forms from temporary to part-time and full-time.
 Before diving in to apply for singular companies or job titles, it’s important to keep an open mind and understand the type of job you want, positions to avoid, skills you wish to obtain, location and commute, and overall career growth.
-A great tool to kick your job search strategy in high-gear is to reference the industry recruiting timeline (PDF) to better align your job applications with when recruiters are looking to hire.
+A great tool to kick your job search strategy in high-gear is to reference our industry recruiting timelines to better align your job applications with when recruiters are looking to hire.